k1eu/typed-request/README.md

 Package can help you both on Frontend and Backend side of the application.
 It provides `tf` function which is a drop in replacement for fetch but provides generic typing for the response.
+For the headers it uses [SuperHeaders](https://github.com/mjackson/superheaders) which provides a typed API for the headers.

 `tf` typed fetch function: